USCbiostats/annoq-site/docs/index.md

 ![]({{ site.baseurl }}/assets/img/supported-versions.png)

-## How the documentation is organized

-AnnoQ has a lot of documentation.
-A high-level overview of how it’s organized will help you know where to look for certain things:

-[AnnoQ Tutorials]({{site.baseurl}}/docs/tutorials) take you by the hand through a series of steps to use the  [Interactive Query UI]({{site.annoq_search_url}}), API and R package.
-Start here if you’re new to AnnoQ.
-Also look at the “First steps” below.

-Topic guides discuss key topics and concepts at a fairly high level and provide useful background information and explanation.

-How-to guides are recipes.
-They guide you through the steps involved in addressing key problems and use-cases.
-They are more advanced than tutorials and assume some knowledge of how AnnoQ works.

 ## What can you do with AnnoQ?

-- Access large scale genetic variant annotations
+Access large scale genetic variant annotations
-  - [Interactive Query UI]({{site.annoq_search_url}}): Getting the annotation data with a graphic interface.
+  - [Interactive Query UI]({{site.annoq_search_url}}): Retrieve and or view annotation data using a graphical user interface on standard web browsers.
-  - API Data Access: Retrieving annotation data using scripts.
-  - R Package: Getting annotation data via R programming language.
-- Choose a query type which suits you background
+    - Search for SNPs using uing:
-  - Genome Coordinates Query
+      - Genome Coordinates
-  - Query by Upload VCF file
+      - VCF file upload
-  - Gene Product Query
+      - Gene Product
-  - rsID query
+      - rsID
-  - General Keyword Searech
-- Easily download the results of annotation data
+    - Download search results formatted as:
       - csv file
       - tsv file
-- Export configuration file and use the API
+    - Export configuration file with search fields of interest to use with the API, or for future searches or sharing

-With AnnoQ Interactive Query UI, you can query, advanced queries, upload a VCF file of up to 10,000 variants right in your web browser—no special software is required.
+  - [API Data Access]({{site.baseurl}}/docs/tutorials/api): Retrieve annotation data from the command line or scripts.

+  - [R Package]({{site.baseurl}}/docs/tutorials/r-package): Retrieve annotation data via R programming language.

 ## Quick Start